AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 To further reduce the negative slack, we can also try upsizing the cell with high fanout so bigger driver will be used.
 High fanout results in high load cap which then results in high delay.
 But since we cannot change the load cap, we can just change the cell size to better drive that large cap load for less delay.
 As shown below, cell `_41882_` has a high cap load of 0.04nF and this causes a large delay due to `buf_1` not having enough drive strength to drive that high cap load.
 We can try upsizing the `buf_1` to `buf_4` (listed on the used liberty files are all cells which you can choose) inside OpenSTA: `replace_cell _41882_ sky130_fd_sc_hd__buf_4`
 ![image](https://user-images.githubusercontent.com/87559347/189793281-6acff965-b4d1-48a8-a6c3-17d312f901a2.png)
 This can be done iteratively until desired slack is reached, this is called timing ECO (Engineering Change Order).
+To extract the modified verilog netlist: `write_verilog designs/picorv32a/runs/RUN_2022.09.14_05.18.35/results/synthesis/picorv32.v`.
+Beware that upsizing the cell will naturally increase core size.

 #### Summary of OpenSTA Commands
 ```